 The Kitchen

-The main entrance to the Museum is through the kitchen, just as it so often was when Cowper & Mrs Unwin lived here.
-John Newton also used this route, taking a short cut from his home at the Vicarage.
+The main entrance to the Museum is through the kitchen, just as when Cowper and Mrs Unwin lived here, as this prevented Cowper’s pet hares escaping.
+Both families used this entrance, having walked the shortcut between Cowper’s gardens and Newton’s Vicarage.

 ‘ … when to our unspeakable surprise, a mob appeared before the window; a smart rap was heard at the door, the boy’s halloo’d, and the maid announced Mr. Grenville.
 Puss (one of the hares) was, unfortunately, let out of her box, so that the candidate, with all his good friends at his heels, was refused admittance at the grand entry, and referred to the back door, as the only possible way of approach.’